ASU-CPI/honest-pi/contributing.md

 After you have a GitHub account you can [go straight to the article repository](https://github.com/ASU-CPI/honest-pi/edit/master/article).
 Don't worry - you won't break anything (probably).

+You can also help to build the data that will support the second part of this experiment - [a research paper that will observe and report on the process of writing the first article](https://github.com/ASU-CPI/github-experiment) - by recording any observations or thoughts on the process in this [running file of notes on this process](https://github.com/ASU-CPI/github-experiment/blob/master/notes.md).

 But if you want to learn a bit about GitHub first, try our [beginner tutorial](http://nextpolicychallenge.github.io/tutorial.html).

 *A key guideline for contributing*: GitHub is not an ideal platform for text collaboration.
 One big limitation is that multiple changes to one file submitted in a pull request cannot be selectively "accepted" as with, for example, a Word document.
 To accommodate this, changes submitted as pull requests should be limited to one line or, at most, one paragraph.
 For more substantial changes (e.g., discussions about major structural changes), you can [raise an issue](https://github.com/ASU-CPI/honest-pi/issues) or talk about it on the [wiki](https://github.com/ASU-CPI/honest-pi/wiki).